derekhuizhang/fifo-calculator/README.md

 # fifo-calculator
-Basic implementation of FIFO calculator for portfolio management
+Basic implementation of FIFO calculator for portfolio management.
+This takes a .csv file as input creates a .out file in the same folder.

 ## Usage
 ```
 usage: fifo.py [-h] file_name